Gridloch/equestrian-extras/README.md

  - [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api)
  - [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config)
  - [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu)
- - _(optional)_ [Dyed](https://www.curseforge.com/minecraft/mc-mods/dyed) - allows for more tack variants
+ - [Dyed](https://www.curseforge.com/minecraft/mc-mods/dyed) _(optional)_ - allows for more tack variants

 ## Features

 ### Stable and Pasture
  - Horse blankets and halters (worn in the armor slot and can be dyed any color like normal leather horse armor)
- - Saddle Racks - saddles can be placed on saddle racks similar to how flowers can be placed in pots
+ - Saddle Racks - saddles can be placed on saddle racks
  - Sliding and Dutch doors
  - Stable panels and bars (can be centered by holding the sneak key while placing)
  - Straw bedding (stacks like snow layers)